 Like most dolphins, NZ dolphins have a very slow reproductive rate.
 A female can expect to have her first calf when she is 7 to 9 years old, and she will have one calf every 2 to 3 years after that.
 That means an overall population growth rate of about 2%.
 In other words, a population of 100 NZ dolphins can grow by 2 individuals at most in any one year.
 That makes them very vulnerable to human impacts.

 The NZ Whale and Dolphin Trust’s research has been an important driving force in reducing threats to NZ dolphin, including the North Island sub-species Maui’s dolphin.
 Our research laid the foundations for NZ’s first protected area for marine mammals, the Banks Peninsula Marine Mammal Sanctuary (implemented by Helen Clark in 1988).
-We worked closely with the Department of Conservation to develop the sanctuary proposal, basing the north, south and offshore boundaries and fishing regulations within the sanctuary on our research data on dolphin distribution, fisheries mortality, etc. We frequently present our research information at public meetings, travel to Wellington to meet with politicians and government officials.
-We work actively with government and non-government organisations to achieve better protection for these endangered dolphins.
+We worked closely with the Department of Conservation to develop the sanctuary proposal, basing the north, south and offshore boundaries and fishing regulations within the sanctuary on our research data on dolphin distribution, fisheries mortality, etc. We frequently present our research information at public meetings with government officials and fishing industry representatives.
+We work actively with government and non-government organisations to achieve more effective protection for these endangered dolphins.

 The Trust is continuing to support detailed research on the effectiveness of these protection measures.
 At this stage it is clear that the protection measures are a step in the right direction and have helped to slow down the rapid population decline.
-However, current protection is still insufficient to allow NZ dolphin populations to recover from the rapid population declines of the last three decades.
-If the protection measures were perfectly adhered to and fishermen stop using gillnets altogether rather than shifting their operations from protected to still unprotected areas, NZ dolphins would have a chance at survival.
+However, current protection is still insufficient to halt the declines in NZ dolphin populations, let alone allow them to to recover from the rapid decline of the last 50 years.

 Maui’s dolphins are on the brink of extinction, with fewer than 50 individuals left.
 To avoid extinction of Maui’s dolphins, and to ensure NZ dolphins don’t keep sliding towards extinction, would mean following advice from the Scientific Committee of the International Whaling Commission and the IUCN: